yalidu/yalidu.github.io/_pages/teaching.md

 ---

 ## Public conversations
+* [Artificial Intelligence: An explainer](https://post.parliament.uk/research-briefings/post-pb-0057/), a report collaborated with UK Parliamentary Office of Science and Technology(POST), which helps to define how AI can be used, how AI works, and discusses concerns and perceptions surrounding AI.
 * **Why Meta is allowing users to see the inner workings of its new AI chatbot**, an article published on [The Conversation](https://theconversation.com/uk), Aug 2023. <br>
  [Link](https://theconversation.com/why-meta-is-allowing-users-to-see-the-inner-workings-of-its-new-ai-chatbot-210079)
 * **Microsoft and Google rivalry could supercharge development of AI**, an article published on [The Conversation](https://theconversation.com/uk), Jun 2023. <br>